A challenging hiking experience in the Pyrenees mountains

 |Transfers from Toulouse

 Drinks in refuges

-Are you up for a hiking challenge, tackling four of the highest peaks in the Pyrenees?
+If you and your hiking buddies are looking for your next hiking challenge, how about tackling four of the highest mountains in the Pyrenees!

-This is a demanding 6 night, 5 day hiking holiday (led by a fully qualified high mountain guide) which showcases the beautiful and wild Maladeta national park in the Spanish Pyrenees.
+This is a demanding 6 night, 5 day hiking holiday, led by a fully qualified high mountain guide, and showcasing the beautiful and wild Maladeta national park in the Spanish Pyrenees.

 The aim of this hiking challenge is to summit four 3000m peaks including the highest peak in the Pyrenees, Pic Aneto.
 There’ll be ‘Wow!’ moments a-plenty!

 The walking is demanding and strenuous and each member of your group will need to be a fit mountain walker, used to spending long days on your feet.